sushrutaproject2/website/_posts/2025-08-20-social-importance-of-variant-readings.md

 ---
 layout: post
-title: The social importance of variant readings
+title: The Social Importance of Variant Readings
 author:  Dominik Wujastyk
 date: 2025-08-20 12:00:00
 description: how we see society through textual change